louabill/ado-mode/README.md

 Here are the things which make life easier when using the `ado-mode`.
 Features include

 * Sending code directly from Emacs to Stata for evaluation.
+(See below)

 * Opening any file on the default ado-path, even automagically opening the ado-file for the current command.

 * Opening Stata help files (in Stata, of course) from Emacs.